Guided Reading in the Classroom: Strategies for Success

-These prompts help students to identify more closely the source of their confusion when reading a text, and to learn to ask for assistance.
+These prompts help students identify the source of their confusion when reading a text more closely and learn to ask for assistance.
 In the process of receiving an answer to their questions, they begin to broaden their understanding of a range of techniques they can later employ in independent reading to clarify the meaning of a text for themselves.

 In the context of guided reading, it can be helpful for students to work together to form the questions to ask their teacher.

-Summarizing is an important skill for students to develop.
+Summarizing is an essential skill for students to develop.
 It helps students to identify the most important parts of a text or story and to learn to ignore irrelevant details and information too.
-Students who practice summarizing learn to integrate the details and the main ideas of a text in a meaningful way.
+Students who practice summarizing learn to integrate the details and main ideas of a text meaningfully.
 Summarization is useful for fiction and nonfiction genres alike.

 Annotate and Summarize